ItsKaboose/Dead-by-Workout/README.md

 ### Setting up the Mod

-If you want to watch the video tutorial on how to set it up and how it works, head here:
+If you want to watch the video tutorial on how to set it up and how it works, head here: Video Tutorial soon!

 If you want written step by step instructions here you go: